 Below are a few important points to deal with Business Planning and Market Research:

-Market Analysis: Identify unmet medical needs or therapeutic gaps.
-Research which drug products (generics, branded, OTC, or specialty biologics) are in demand in your target region.
-Analyze competitors, pricing, and regulatory landscapes.
+Market Analysis: Firstly, identify unmet medical needs or therapeutic gaps.
+Research which drug products like (generics, branded, OTC, or specialty biologics) that are in demand in your target region.
+Next, analyze competitors, pricing, and regulatory landscapes.
 For instance, generics require knowing upcoming patent expirations, while biologics need biotech expertise.
 Consider also contract manufacturing (CMO) or PCD franchise models if full in-house production is initially too large-scale.

-Funding: Explore funding options.
-Traditional bank loans and equipment financing are common.
+Funding: Investigate options for securing funding.
+Traditional bank loans and equipment financing are commonplace.
 Venture capital or private equity may fund innovative biotech startups.
-Many countries offer grants or incentives for local drug manufacturing to reduce import dependence.
-For example, given the global pharmaceutical market (~$1.27 trillion in 2020), governments often subsidize domestic production.
-You can also form joint ventures with established pharma companies or contract-manufacture for them.
+Local drug manufacturing is subsidized in many countries, as it reduces reliance on imports, creating a granted incentive for domestic production.
+Given the global pharmaceutical market (~$1.27 trillion in 2020), governments often subsidize domestic production.
+Forming joint ventures with established pharma companies or offering contract-manufacturing services is another route.

 2. Legal & Regulatory Requirements